Gennifire/Bjj_main/README.md

 to do:

-create sign up and sign in
+-create sign up and sign in

-dashboard for sign in with ability to edit or remove character.
+-dashboard for sign in with ability to edit or remove character.

-membership buy.
+-membership buy.

-happens after sign up so we already have details. make mock receipt.
+happens after sign up so we already have details. make mock receipt/timetable.

+-Logout

+-timetable